SamuelYvon/SamuelYvon.github.io/posts/nsec2024_gba.md

 ```

 Oh damnit.
 I was hoping for a single solution.
 Thankfully, because there is a
-1:1 mapping between C1 and C2 (because of the xor, the arrays are aligned, so
+1:1 mapping between C1 and C2 (because of the xor, the arrays are aligned)
-there are 4 possible solutions, not 16).
+there are 4 possible solutions, not 16.
 But it's also possible that I missed a
 condition?

 At this point my heart was pounding really hard.
 I had been struggling on